innodatalabs/redlite/docs/custom.md

 #### Subclassing NamedModel

-Sometimes prediction logic needs extra state, and can not be easily cast as a function composition.
+Sometimes prediction logic needs extra state, and can not be easily implimented with function composition.

 In such a case we do subclassing: